Vegas (The Crystal Method album): Deluxe edition

 The Crystal Method celebrated the tenth anniversary of Vegas by re-releasing it in a special deluxe version on September 18, 2007.
 The new version of Vegas is a remastered double disc featuring rare, live, and remixed tracks in addition to the original 10-song album material.
 Remixes for the deluxe edition come courtesy of Paul Oakenfold, MSTRKRFT, Hyper, Sta, Deadmau5, Koma & Bones, Tom Real vs. The Rogue Element and Myagi.
 Also included is the original 1993 version of the Vegas single "Comin' Back" with the video for the album version along with the video for "Busy Child."
 Preceding the deluxe edition's release, "Busy Child [Sta Remix]" was made available on iTunes on August 28, 2007.
+The Myagi remix was used in the trailer for the movie Push.